Antifa (United States): Activities

-According to Brian Levin in 2017, director of the Center for the Study of Hate and Extremism at the California State University, San Bernardino, antifa activists feel the need to participate in violent actions because "they believe that elites are controlling the government and the media.
+In a 2017 interview, Brian Levin, director of the Center for the Study of Hate and Extremism at the California State University, San Bernardino, said antifa activists feel the need to participate in violent actions because "they believe that elites are controlling the government and the media.
 So they need to make a statement head-on against the people who they regard as racist."
 In 2017, historian Mark Bray wrote that the adherents "reject turning to the police or the state to halt the advance of white supremacy.
 Instead they advocate popular opposition to fascism as we witnessed in Charlottesville."
 The idea of direct action is central to the antifa movement.

 Scott Crow, a self-declared former antifa organizer, told an interviewer: "The idea in Antifa is that we go where they (right-wingers) go.
 That hate speech is not free speech.
 That if you are endangering people with what you say and the actions that are behind them, then you do not have the right to do that.
 And so we go to cause conflict, to shut them down where they are, because we don't believe that Nazis or fascists of any stripe should have a mouthpiece."
 A manual posted on It's Going Down, an anarchist website, warns against accepting "people who just want to fight".
 Furthermore, the website notes that "physically confronting and defending against fascists is a necessary part of anti-fascist work, but is not the only or even necessarily the most important part."